seanbuscay/drupal-quickstart/README.md

 ## About this Fork

-- This project is really a personal fork, which may have changes that other Drupal developers might find useful for incorporating into their own custom Drupal Quickstart Environment.
+1. This project is really a personal fork, which may have changes that other Drupal developers might find useful for incorporating into their own custom Drupal Quickstart Environment.

-- This fork just focuses on the Long-term Support (LTS) version of Ubuntu.
+2. This fork just focuses on the Long-term Support (LTS) version of Ubuntu.

- --The thinking here is that many of the servers we deploy to maintain and use this version of Ubuntu.
+    * The thinking here is that many of the servers we deploy to maintain and use this version of Ubuntu.

- --Currently the LTS version of Ubuntu is 10.04.
+    * Currently the LTS version of Ubuntu is 10.04.

-- This fork does not provide a pre-built downloadable version of the project.
-It provides the collection of scripts used by developers to build their own version of Drupal Quickstart.
+3. This fork does not provide a pre-built downloadable version of the project.

+    * It provides the collection of scripts used by developers to build their own version of Drupal Quickstart.

-- This fork may deprecate or ignore certain parts of the canonical Drupal Quickstart scripts which target VirtualBox.
+4. This fork may deprecate or ignore certain parts of the canonical Drupal Quickstart scripts which target VirtualBox.

- --It will still build on VirtualBox, but will also build on other VMs as well as on any server with Ubuntu 10.04 installed on it.
+    * It will still build on VirtualBox, and other VMs as well as on any server with Ubuntu 10.04 installed on it.

- --It will likely build on other versions of Ubuntu and in other distros too.
+    * It will likely build on other versions of Ubuntu and in other distros too.

- --It just targets Ubuntu 10.04 first and is not interested in maintaining support for anything else.
+    * It just targets Ubuntu 10.04 first and is not interested in maintaining support for anything else.

+5. Where possible, changes to the original project are done via tweak scripts and not directly in the original code.

 ## File List

 1. export-prep.sh

- -- Good to use to free up space before exporting and sharing VM -- Not changed from original project
+    * Good to use to free up space before exporting and sharing VM

+    * __Not changed from original project__

 2. install-quickstart.sh

- -- Not changed from original project
+    * __Not changed from original project__

 3. install-quickstart-server.sh

- -- Just a wrapper script to run ~/quickstart/quickstart-3-lamp.sh -- Not changed from original project
+    * Just a wrapper script to run ~/quickstart/quickstart-3-lamp.sh

+    * __Not changed from original project__

 4. quickstart-1a-guest.sh

- -- Not used in this fork
+    * Not used in this fork

- -- VirtualBox specific - good to use to if using VirtualBox -- Not changed from original project
+    * VirtualBox specific - good to use to if using VirtualBox

+    * __Not changed from original project__

 5. quickstart-1-prep.sh

- -- Add quickstart user to sudoers file - if this does not work, you need to do this manually -- Also tweaks Ubuntu to turn off screen saver and login sound -- Not changed from original project
+    * Add quickstart user to sudoers file - if this does not work, you need to do this manually

+    * Also tweaks Ubuntu to turn off screen saver and login sound

+    * __Not changed from original project__

 6. quickstart-2a-update.sh

- -- Update and upgrade to the latest in the 10.04x branch (or whatever branch you are on) -- Not changed from original project
+    * Update and upgrade to the latest in the 10.04x branch (or whatever branch you are on)

+    * __Not changed from original project__

 7. quickstart-2-slim.sh

- -- Added back in the removal of Open office for LTS version
+    * Added back in the removal of Open office for LTS version

+8. quickstart-3-lamp.sh

+    * The awesome script that sets up the server environment.

+    * Though this file is not changed from the original, a tweak file is provided to change it.

+    * __Not changed from original project__

+9. quickstart-4-ides.sh

+    * Installs and configures IDEs, graphical version control, and misc. tools.

+    * __Not changed from original project__

+10. quickstart-5-browsers.sh

+    * Installs Firefox and Google Chrome

+    * Tweaked this file from the original to not have to go through the manual Firefox profile setup

+    * Make Chrome the default browser instead of Firefox

+11. quickstart-6-devenv.sh

+    * Sets up Dev environment.

+    * This file will be changed.
+Probably via tweak scripts.

+    * __Not changed from original project__

+12. quickstart-7-config.sh

+    * Configure changes to Ubuntu and misc. tools.

+    * Just leave in for now "Remove new 3d-glasses scrollbars" though not needed for LTS

+    * __Not changed from original project__

+13. quickstart-8-manualconfig.sh

+    * Run an initial site setup example for:

+        * D7 -

+            drush qc --domain=example.dev

+        * D6 -

+            drush qc --domain=example6.dev --makefile=d6.make

+    * Open the manual configuration text.

+    * __Not changed from original project__

+14.  quickstart-8-manualconfig.txt

+    * Directions for manual configuration steps.

+    * __Not changed from original project__

 ## Change log

+Mon, 05 Dec 2011 21:02:42 -0500
+### Change quickstart-5-browsers.sh
+- Tweaked this file from the original to not have to go through the manual Firefox profile setup
+- Make Chrome the default instead

 Mon, 05 Dec 2011 19:52:29 -0500
 ### Adjust quickstart-2-slim.sh for LTS Version